toshi0383/gh-pr-patrol/README.md

 - `-i interval` ...
 Current time minus interval is the threshold to determine if it's "outdated".
 - `-f [workflowID]` ...
 Specify comma separated workflowIDs which you want to trigger rebuild.
 Useful when multiple builds are triggered by single pull-request push.
+- `--dry-run` ...
+Do not actually trigger rebuild.

 # How to use
 `export` environment variables above and execute.